Packing Your Car For Safe Travel | 7 Tips and Hacks

 Having a reliable ride is the foundation of being able to take off when adventure calls.
 Nothing ruins a trip faster than an unexpected roadside incident.

-- Tires– Before you leave, ensure your tires have the correct air pressure.
+• Tires – Before you leave, ensure your tires have the correct air pressure.
 Check tires for bulges, cracks, and tread level.
-A tire shop should check out worn tires or other potential concerns before you take off.
+Before you take off, a tire shop should check out worn tires or other potential concerns.
 Carry a spare tire and jack, and know how to change your tire.

 Get Organized

-Create a system for weekend car travel that takes away the chore of packing and unpacking.
+Create a system for weekend car travel that greatly reduces the chore of packing and unpacking.
 This will free up time and get you to a place where you can be ready to go anytime.
-It may vary depending on the type of car or rig you plan to travel.
-We started out as weekend warriors in an older Passat wagon.
+The system may vary depending on the type of car or rig you plan to travel in.
+We started as weekend warriors in an older Passat wagon.

 We kept our shared gear packed in plastic storage bins, so all we needed to do was load them in the car.
 For personal items, our daypacks were always packed and ready to go.
-During the week, we would wash our clothing and put it directly into our packs so we’d be for the next adventure.
+During the week, we would wash our clothing and put it directly into our packs to prepare for the next adventure.

 I also had duplicates of toiletries in my daypack, so I never needed to waste time gathering items.
 Make a list of items you need and set up a system where those items are stored in large containers or bins that you can quickly load into your vehicle.